AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 - Stick to the debugging plan and take it seriously:
   - Find a chunk of code that has the biggest impact.
   - Create a list of possible reasons for the issue.
+  - Have a plan to determine if each reason is valid or not, and check them one by one.

 This time, I did had a test plan, but I didn’t follow it seriously.
 Sometimes, I ran the code repeatedly without clearly specifying the expected output or how to identify the root cause of the bug.

 #### Project 2: